Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 #### Config object

-`config` object defines a configuration of the monitoring metric, which will monitor the model.
+`config` object defines a configuration of the monitoring metric that will monitor the model.
 The model **must** contain the following members:

-- `modelVersionId`: Unique identifier of the model **which** will monitor requests;
+- `modelVersionId`: Unique identifier of the model **that** will monitor requests;
-- `threshold`: Threshold value, against which monitoring values will be compared using comparison operator;
+- `threshold`: Threshold value, against which monitoring values will be compared using a comparison operator;
 - `thresholdCmpOperator`: Object, representing a comparison operator.

-An example below shows, how a metric can be defined on a top-level.
+The example below shows, how a metric can be defined on a top-level.

 ```json
 {